 Direction

-First, there is an ascent (about 250 climbs over 5 km, sometimes over 10%) to the Alb plateau, before from Lindach the route runs leisurely through the valley of the Leinleiter to Heiligenstadt via Oberleinleiter and Burggrub.
+First of all, there is an ascent (over 5 km, around 250 ascents, some of which are over 10%) to the Alb plateau, before the route from Lindach via Oberleinleiter and Burggrub runs leisurely through the Leinleiter valley to Heiligenstadt.

-Here you can make a detour to the nearby Greifenstein Castle.
+Here you have the opportunity to take a detour to nearby Greifenstein Castle.

 Greifenstein Castle

-Greifenstein Castle towers high on a rock above the present-day market town of Heiligenstadt in Franconian Switzerland.
-Because of its high towers and majestic dignity, it was also called "Little Neuschwanstein" during the Romantic period.
+Greifenstein Castle is enthroned high on a rock above today's market town of Heiligenstadt in Franconian Switzerland.
+Because of its high towers and majestic dignity, it was also known as "Little Neuschwanstein" during the Romantic period.

-An avenue of 300-year-old linden trees leads up to the castle gate.
+An avenue of 300-year-old lime trees leads up to the castle gate.
 Originally, the hill, which is now wooded again, was cleared to give the lords of the castle a view of the countryside so that they could protect themselves from approaching enemies in good time.
-In the castle courtyard there is a draw well that was driven more than 92 metres into the earth in 1691.
-The rooms that are open to visitors convey a vivid impression of the lifestyle of the former lords of the castle with contemporary furnishings.
+There is a draw well in the castle courtyard, which was driven over 92 metres deep into the ground in 1691.
+The rooms, which are open to visitors, give a vivid impression of the lifestyle of the former lords of the castle with period furnishings.

 Phone: 09198 423